-Stay on top of the rich stream of news and views about rural and urban land issues.
-Our content curation team are working to sort and sift through news and opinion pieces to bring you the most relevant and up to date articles.
-As of March 2020 there are links to more than 2800 articles curated on the site.
+Stay on top of the rich stream of news and views about rural and urban land related issues across South Africa and the sub-continent.
+Our content curator sorts and sifts through news and opinion pieces to bring you the most relevant and up to date articles.
+As of 17 October 2022, there are links to 5037 articles curated on the site.
 Use the search function to drill down deeper.

 Urban land read more

 ‘No, my voice isn’t being heard,’ Jacob Maurice Johns explained to Our Burning Planet, from Sharm el-Sheikh, on Wednesday, 9 November.
 ‘NGOs have a way of tokenising indigenous people… they capitalise off the pain of indigenous people.’Africa Land News read more

 All photos used on this site are open source.
 Thumbnail images accompanying news articles may be subject to copyright.